top of page

 1. Rituals That Regulate the Nervous System

 Nourishing tip: Warm beverages improve vasodilation and support thermoregulation, helping your body conserve energy.
-Add ginger, cinnamon, or lemon for anti-inflammatory and digestive benefits.
+Add ginger, cinnamon, or lemon for their anti-inflammatory and digestive benefits.

 2. Using Light to Support Hormones & Mood